alex-ball/HowTo-DataImpact/how-to-measure-impact.md

 (acceptance by whom?
 Funders?
 Institutions?
 Academics?)

 At least *some* academics have reservations about the culture of metrics and the use of measures to enforce competition.
 Audits, monitoring and data collection are considered to be a force that shapes academia, in a manner that is too dominating.
 Scepticism is expressed that value can be captured through metrics, particularly for research outputs.
 The influence of metrics on decision-making e.g. choosing to publish in a journal with a high impact factor, is questioned.
 In this light, the inclusion of data metrics is seen as an example of the increasing obsession with measurement, and is not necessarily viewed as a positive development [@burrows2013lwn].

 David Colquhoun, in his submission to HEFCE on the role of metrics in research assessment, cautions against conflating certain metrics with quality.
 In particular he singles out some altmetrics such as Tweets for criticism, suggesting that popularity of retweeting may reflect trendiness, rather than quality.
 In the examples given, he suspects that the content of the title determines what becomes popular, and not the article itself, which may not even have been read.
 This limits the impact that the article has had on the general public, let alone other academics [@colquhoun2014sub].
-He expresses concern that the glamourising of articles leads to inaccuracies, and to overlooking of the detail of the article and its quality.
+He expresses concern that the glamorising of articles leads to inaccuracies, and to overlooking of the detail of the article and its quality.
 He strongly recommends against the use of altmetrics [@colquhoun2014wos].

 One other aspect of acceptance is trust in the data quality [@niso2014ami] (which still requires work as mentioned previously).

-Even proponents of altmetrics recognise that current practice for career progression focuses on pubslishing traditional journal articles, and that change is required for funders to start recognising other scholarly works and impact [@konkiel.piwowar.priem2014tio].
+Even proponents of altmetrics recognise that current practice for career progression focuses on publishing traditional journal articles, and that change is required for funders to start recognising other scholarly works and impact [@konkiel.piwowar.priem2014tio].

 The effects of time